Carahsoft’s wide variety of schedules, contracts and purchasing agreements makes procuring the solutions you need fast and easy.

 SAP Enterprise Software Agreement

-b.
-GSA or other applicable ordering organizations/agencies are authorized to place orders under the BPA on behalf of DoD end users and must comply with DFARS 208.7400.
+GSA or other applicable ordering agencies /organizations, ordering on behalf of the DOD and/or FMS, are authorized to place Orders under this EA and must comply with DFARS 208.74.

-c.
-Government contractors performing work for a DoD end user (as defined above) may place Delivery Orders under the BPA on behalf of and for the benefit of the DoD entity if authorized by their cognizant Contracting Officer in accordance with the requirements of FAR 51 and/or DFARS 251 as appropriate.
+Government contractors performing work for a DoD Component (as defined above) may place Orders under this EA on behalf of and for the benefit of the DoD entity if authorized by their cognizant Contracting Officer in accordance with the requirements of FAR 51 and/or DFARS 251 as appropriate.

 Product Line: SAP Products to include, licenses and maintenance